 Things are getting out of control.

-Many teachers reading this will mock this for appearing to be my biggest teaching concern, but what worries me is that this is symptomatic of a deadlier disease that seems to be slowly consuming teaching.
-The obsession with grades and results; a blinkered, tunneled vision that is eating away at education.
+Many teachers reading this will scoff that this appears to be my biggest teaching concern, but what worries me is that this is symptomatic of a deadlier disease that seems to be slowly consuming teaching.
+The obsession with grades and results; a blinkered, tunnelled vision that is eating away at education.

 Are we teaching them?
 Hmm.

 Rob Messik is director of theatre and drama at King Alfred School in London